 The church was opened in 1960.
-22 November 1960 – a great date to remember – saw the appointment by Bishop Lancelot Goody of a resident priest, Fr William Kevin Glover, a dynamic priest who became a legend in his own time.
-With his enthusiasm and genuine concern for all people, he became a vital part of the parish and community, being responsible in the sixteen years he served as Parish Priest, for many projects in the parish, town and country areas.
+22 November 1960 – a great date to remember – saw the appointment by Bishop Lancelot Goody of a resident priest, Fr William Kevin Glover, served as Parish Priest, for sixteen years.
 On the 9 May 1979, the very first meeting was organized to make plans for the building of the new church, convent, presbytery and parish centre.
 Fr Pat Rooney was then the Parish Priest.
-Together with a church building steering committee the parish built a beautiful church.
+Together with a church building steering committee, the parish built a beautiful church.
 The opening and blessing of the church took place in April 1982.

 A whole new area began in 1993 with the opening of the parish Catholic primary school, under the Principalship of Anne Nolan, who joined two Salvatorian Priests and two Josephite Sisters, Sr Mary Englebrecht and Sr Kathleen Leane.
 In the parish, the school is integral.
 So much of the parish population is invested in the school and the parish has unfolded to embrace the school population.